noor-math/noor-math.github.io/content/_index.md

               * <strong>Heliyon</strong>: Served as a reviewer for Heliyon, Elsevier journal.
               * <strong>International Journal of Modern Physics B</strong>: Served as a reviewer for International Journal of Modern Physics B, World Scientific.
               * <strong>Physics Open</strong>: Served as a reviewer for Current Research in Physics Open, Elsevier journal.
-              * <strong>Wiley</strong>: Served as a reviewer for Current Research in Wiley, Elsevier journal.
+              * <strong>Abstract and Applied Analysis</strong>: Served as a reviewer for Current Research in Abstract and Applied Analysis, Wiley journal.

           url: ''